Using Rate of Perceived Exertion To Pace Your Distance Runs

 What is Rate of Perceived exertion (RPE)?

 The rate of perceived exertion is a grading system to gauge your effort level during cardiovascular exercise.
-The RPE scale has been backed by research to be a reliable estimate of how hard you are working and which energy system you are predominately relying on to create ATP to fuel your activity.
+The RPE scale has been backed by research to be a reliable estimate of how hard you are working and to which degree you are using a particular energy system to create the ATP that is fueling your activity.

 Knowing which energy system you are primarily operating within is important because it guides two key things:

-As you can see with the RPE Scale to the right, different RPE grades (first column, 0-10) correlate to different efforts of running.
+As you can see in the RPE Scale, different RPE grades (0-10) correlate to different efforts of running.

-• The higher the RPE number (0-10 scale) in which you are exercising, the higher your heart rate and respiratory rate.
+The higher the RPE number, the higher your heart and respiratory rate.

 How to use the RPE scale